hughesadam87/pyparty/README.rst

 =============================================

 ``pyparty`` is a library for creating, managing and measuring particles in 2d images.
-This library was built mainly over the excellent image processing library, scikit-image_.
+This library was built primarily over the excellent image processing library, scikit-image_.

    .. _scikit-image: http://scikit-image.org